tupchienko/tup4ienko/README.md

 - 🔭 Hi, I'm Svyatoslav, and I'm currently working on some awesome projects on Github to build my portfolio as a backend developer.

-- 🌱 I'm always looking to learn new things and improve my skills, currently focusing on AZURE, .NET Core, Design Patterns and Refactoring.
+- 🌱 I'm always looking to learn new things and improve my skills, currently focusing on Azure, .NET Core, Design Patterns and Refactoring.

 - 👯 I'm always open to collaborate and work on projects with others, and learn from others experiences and ideas.